Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Introduction

-In summary, our key contributions are: (1) we show how parameter-efficient adaptation methods can be used to continuously interpolate between models fine-tuned with various distinct generation objectives, allowing for on-the-fly adaptation to user-specified generation preferences expressed in terms of interpretable control variables; and (2) we demonstrate that changes in the interpolation yield smooth and predictable changes in the properties of the generated text across multiple sets of controls with limited entanglement.
+In summary, our key contributions are: (1) we provide a framework for analyzing parameter-efficient adaptation in the continuous interpolation region between models fine-tuned with various distinct generation objectives; and (2) we demonstrate that changes in the interpolation yield smooth and predictable changes in the properties of the generated text across multiple sets of controls with limited entanglement.

-\section{Fine-tuning and weight interpolation}
+\section{Fine-tuning and Weight Interpolation}

 We evaluate the ability of weight interpolation to control the outputs of LLMs on five commonly used style attributes defined in prior style transfer literature \citep{styletransfersurvey}: simplicity, formality, politeness, sentiment, and humor.
 For every style characteristic, we first fine-tune two endpoint `anchor' models, each of which optimizes for one extreme of the style attribute.
 We then use these models as the basis of the interpolation scheme.